 Founded in 2005, WEAM is the only museum in the country dedicated exclusively to erotic fine art.

-With a total collection of more than 4,000 pieces, the museum strives to expose a larger audience to erotic art, showcasing work dating from 300 BCE to the present.
+With a total collection of more than 4,000 pieces, the museum strives to expose a larger audience to erotic art, showcasing work dating from 300 B.C. to the present.

-Besides displaying the works of Ms. Wilzig, WEAM collaborates with other institutions.
-Currently on display at the museum is "Kinsey Institute: Untold Stories," a collection showcasing sexual cultures outside the mainstream.
+Besides displaying the works Wilzig collected, WEAM collaborates with other institutions.
+In May, the museum exhibited "Kinsey Institute: Untold Stories," a collection showcasing sexual cultures outside the mainstream.

 Another new gallery is dedicated to the work and collection of Magnus Hirschfeld, a German sex researcher whose art collection was destroyed by the Nazis.
 Humboldt University in Berlin holds most of Hirschfeld’s archives.